 • Ivy league schools don’t grant merit aid.
 No Ivy League institutions offer merit aid to their students.
 Other competitive universities, such as MIT, Stanford, and Caltech, don’t offer merit aid either.

-• Some higher-cost colleges will offer more merit aid than others.
+• Some higher-cost colleges may offer more merit aid than others.
 The cost of attending some schools can send a student into shock.
 However, some costlier schools will offer more merit-based scholarships.
-Oberlin College, for example, recently offered 49% of its student body merit-based aid, $17,000 on average, to offset tuition and fees that have reached nearly $57,000.
+Oberlin College, for example, recently offered 42% of its student body merit-based aid, about $17,000 on average, to offset tuition and fees that have reached nearly $57,000.

-• Out-of-state students might be awarded more merit aid.
-When it comes to public colleges and universities, out-of-state students will likely receive more merit aid than in-state students.
-Because of the higher cost of attendance for out-of-state students, public schools often offer them merit aid to be more competitive.
+• Out-of-state students might be awarded more merit aid than in-state students at a public college or university.
+Because of the higher cost of attendance for out-of-state students, public schools may offer them merit aid to be more competitive.

 • Honors programs may offer more merit aid.
-State school honors programs can sometimes come with tuition discounts, or academic scholarship for students who get into the prestigious programs.
+State school honors programs can sometimes come with tuition discounts, or academic scholarships for students who get into the prestigious programs.

 Keeping these trends in mind could help students think more strategically about where they’ll attend college based on the chances of being awarded merit aid from the schools.

 While merit scholarships are often referred to as “free money” when it comes to funding education, there is some work involved.
 Each scholarship will likely have its own requirements and application process, which might include personal essays, recommendations, and interviews.
 It’s important to read through each application carefully so it’s filled out without error.

 Merit-based aid does not hinge on the financial need of the student or family, so should you submit the FAFSA first?
 Some colleges require students to fill out the FAFSA in order to be considered for school-based scholarships, including those awarded based on academic merit.